jritchie17/reporttestingapp/README.md

 - Adding semicolons between statements
 - Using the specialized scripts in the `src/analyzer/` directory

+### Key Column Detection

+The comparison engine looks for common keywords when trying to identify the "Center" and "Account" columns.
+After normalizing column names, any name containing the following keywords will be treated as a potential match:

+- **Center keywords:** `center`, `facility`, `department`, `dept`
+- **Account keywords:** `account`, `careport`, `acct`

+If your export uses different wording, ensure that one of these keywords is present so the automatic matching succeeds.

 ## License

 This project is licensed under the MIT License.